 Debt to income ratios.
 You debt to income ratio is the balance of what’s coming in and what’s owed.
 Have large debts and a small income?
 Not good.
 How do you figure out your ratio?
 Take the total of your monthly debts (rent/mortgage, car payments, credit card payments, other loans, etc.) and divide it by your gross (not net) monthly income.
 Convert the decimal to a percentage (move the decimal two places to the right) and you now know your debt to income ratio.
 All lenders differ on what they look for, but most avoid anything over 30% and 40% is considered very high.
 The higher that ratio goes, the higher the risk for you to repay the loan you’re trying to apply for.

 Credit Cards vs. Mortgage Debt Although it won’t help the first time home buyer, having a mortgage can actually be a boost to your credit.
-Things like student loans and mortgages are often weighted differently because of their purpose, whereas credit card debt can be seen as a negative, because we use those to buy things without any real value.
+Things like student loans and mortgage loans are often weighted differently because of their purpose, whereas credit card debt can be seen as a negative, because we use those to buy things without any real value.
 That’s not to say that credit cards are bad, you just have to be careful how you use them and how many and how much you have available.

 Speaking of credit cards… There are a couple of issues with them that you’ll need to watch out for.
 First, don’t max them out.
 Second, don’t have too much or too little credit available.
 Third, you want to have a strong history with those credit cards, from paying them in a timely fashion and not carrying a large balance to not coming near your spending limits.
 Credit card debt is one of the trickier items to understand, because each piece of the puzzle affects the larger whole.